 The ratchet teeth shall conform to the requirements given in Section 4 of IS 3642 (Part 1) with a combination of 3 in 3.

-The ratchet teeth shall be so designed that the load at which the first ratchet just engages is between 2.0 to 2.5 kgf.
+The ratchet teeth shall be so designed that the load at which the first ratchet just engages is between 2.0 kgf to 2.5 kgf.

 Joint